oracle-livelabs/multicloud/wls-for-oke-wko/deploy-operator/deploy-operator.md

     <copy>chmod 600 ~/.kube/config</copy>
     ```

-## Task 2: View the Cloud Resources of Oracle WebLogic Server for OKE Stack
+## Task 2: View the Cloud Resources of WebLogic for OKE Stack [WLS for OKE]

 1. In OCI Console, Click the **navigation menu**, select **Developer Services**.
 Under the Resource Manager group, click **Stacks**.